 FairVote has researched several of the most common voting methods, both as used in public elections and those that have been merely theorized for use in public elections.
 FairVote's research demonstrates that ranked choice voting is the most empowering and effective voting method for use in United States elections.

-You can also see this chart with references and footnotes detailing how the voting methods were assessed.
+You can also see this chart with references and footnotes detailing how we assessed the voting methods.

-We evaluate other single-winner election methods on these standards, but initially through three criteria that we see as essential in measuring a method's political viability in the United States:
+Ultimately we see the following three criteria as essential in measuring a method's political viability in the United States:

-With range voting (also called score voting), voters score each candidate: for example, they could rate each candidate on a scale from 0-9.
+With range voting, also known as score voting, voters score each candidate.
+For example, they could rate each candidate on a scale from 0-9.
 The candidate with the most points wins.
 Range voting has not been used in any public election in the world and by very few private associations.

 Bottom-line: Range voting violates all three of our common sense principles of preserving majority rule, requiring a minimum level of core support and rewarding sincere voters.